strongdm/accessbot/README.md

 * [Configure MS Teams](docs/teams/CONFIGURE_MS_TEAMS.md)

 Now, for starting the bot we'll use [docker-compose](https://docs.docker.com/compose/install/), but you can use your preferred container orchestrator.

+NOTE: for deployment purposes, we recommend running the Docker image in a linux system.
+And the machine should have at least 200 MB of memory and 1 GB of disk available.

 ```bash
 $ docker-compose build --no-cache
 $ docker-compose up -d